Yenchu/microservices-demo/README.md

   - RabbitMQ:

     Please see https://www.rabbitmq.com/download.html
+    If using docker, you can use the following command:
+    ```
+    docker run -d -p 5672:5672 -p 15672:15672 -e RABBITMQ_DEFAULT_USER=admin -e RABBITMQ_DEFAULT_PASS=amqp --name rabbitmq rabbitmq:management
+    ```

   - Zipkin:

-    Please see https://github.com/openzipkin/zipkin or zipkin/zipkin-note.txt
+    Please see https://github.com/openzipkin/zipkin or the file `zipkin/zipkin-note.txt`

 * Edit `config-server/src/main/resources/application.properties`:
   * Make sure `RABBITMQ_SERVICE_HOST`, `RABBITMQ_SERVICE_PORT`, `RABBITMQ_SERVICE_USERNAME` and  `RABBITMQ_SERVICE_PASSWORD`
     match your RabbitMQ configuration.
   * Set `APP_CONFIG_DIR` and `APP_LOGGINH_DIR` to your correct file path.
 * Use `java -jar` to start each service, config-server should be started first, service-registry next, then other services.
-* Access a service with its URL, eg:
+* Access services with its URL, eg:
 ```
 api-gateway:  http://localhost:8080/
 auth-service:  http://localhost:9000/